 With the accelerated deployment of virtualized servers, integration with and features that aid virtualized computing infrastructures are becoming important storage evaluation criteria.
 It starts with determining how quickly and efficiently volumes can be assigned to virtual machines (VM).
 “With FlexClone, we can rapidly clone VMware VMDK images with the click of a button,” said Jason Blosil, NetApp’s product marketing manager.

 The simplicity of deploying virtualized servers whose VM images are stored on a single NAS and, if created as thin clones, share many of the same physical storage blocks, can easily result in performance problems.
+Identifying the mechanisms a NAS system has in place to support the unique requirements of virtualized servers is crucial to preventing unpleasant performance surprises as the number of VMs increases.
+Some vendors use a combination of solid-state storage and automated storage tiering via policies or cache to keep hotspots in the fastest storage tier.

 VMware has been providing the vStorage API for Array Integration (VAAI) to offload storage and associated management functions from vSphere to storage systems, but prior to vSphere 5, support was mostly limited to block-based storage.
 In vSphere 5, VAAI has been enhanced to better support NFS and network-attached storage for tasks like thin provisioning and snapshots.
 VAAI support helps remove storage bottlenecks by offloading resources of intense storage and management tasks from the hypervisor to the storage system.